valeriangalliat/blog/public/2016/03/looking-back-at-2015.md

 ====================
 March 12, 2016

-**Sidenote:** You can say your procrastination level is very high where you write an article like this in March.
+**Sidenote:** you can say your procrastination level is very high where you write an article like this in March.

 I got inspired by my friend [Hugo][hugo]'s article [Looking back at